yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/1-Traditional-GAN/Data-Augmentation/README.md

   - **Spectral normalization** (weight matrices in the discriminator are divided by an approximation of their largest singular value)
 - **Regularization**

   - **Wasserstein** (penalize the gradient norm of straight lines between real data and generated data)

-  -  [^Roth 2017] (directly regularize the squared gradient norm for both the training data and the generated data.)
+  - [^Roth2017] (directly regularize the squared gradient norm for both the training data and the generated data.)

   - **[DRAGAN](#DRAGAN)** (penalize the gradients at Gaussian perturbations of training data)